system of poultry management varies from country to country. this post is designed to teach a practical guide to systems of poultry management.

 Chick Brooding in poultry management involves taking care of the day-old chicks until they are about four weeks after which the _management practices would change.

-Brooding is the process of providing the natural conditions of the mother hen in artificial way.
+Brooding is the process of providing the natural conditions of the mother hen in an artificial way.

-If the birds cluster together around the source of heat then the heat it too low.
+If the birds cluster together around the source of heat then the heat is too low.
 When most of the birds move far away from the it indicates that the temperature is too high.
-In either cases, the

-At the end of four weeks, the birds should be removed from the the brooder house and reared under the necessary system earlier on in this unit.
-Whatever system is used to rear the birds, hygiene, adequate feed and water supply, disease and pest control should be given priority.
+At the end of four weeks, the birds should be removed from the brooder house and reared under the necessary system earlier on in this unit.

 Please feel free to share while using our comment box below.